If you have never been to a Unitarian Universalist service before, you might be wondering what to expect.

 Given that within the congregation at Grass Valley there is broad theological diversity, the purpose of the service is not to promulgate any one way of understanding life but to explore life through many different lenses.
 On any one Sunday there might be references to the liberal Christian tradition, which is our primary historical root, to humanist thought, the wisdom of earth-centered faith traditions, or to ancient or modern philosophy.
 In all cases, care is taken to use inclusive language.

 The assumption underlying all services is not that what is preached from the pulpit is The Truth which may not be questioned, but an honest attempt by the person leading the service to interpret an aspect of life through the prism of their own experience as well as through the wisdom of others.
 It is the role of the person in the pew to use the service in the enrichment of their own faith to whatever extent is appropriate and relevant.

-Over the summer, UUCM offers a single Sunday service at 10:00am.
-The program for children and youth is held upstairs during the service.
+The UU Community of the Mountains offers two Sunday Services.
+Each Sunday, choose to attend at 9:30 am or 11:30 am.
+Social hour is between the two services; either stay after the first service, or come early to the second one.
+We welcome families with small children and provide childcare to infants through children four years old.
+The program for children and youth is held upstairs during the 9:30 service.
 If you have children, please inform one of the greeters when you arrive and they will be glad to introduce you to the youth leaders.
 Dress is generally casual and the service is easily accessible to those in wheelchairs.
 Our Religious Education classes for children and youth meet on the second level of our building, which is not wheelchair accessible.

 After each service we enjoy refreshments and conversation.
 In fine weather we go outside to the front patio to take advantage of the Californian sunshine; when it is cold or raining we gather in a room at the rear of the building.
 This social time is an opportunity for those from each service to meet and greet each other.